By Maj Gen (Dr.) PK Chakravorty (Retd.)

 - To be fought against a backdrop of Nuclear, Biological and Chemical Warfare.

-The Regiment must guide the Indian Army in the procurement of Unmanned Combat Aerial Vehicles (UCAVs) and Loitering Missiles.
+The Regiment must guide the Aviation Directorate in the procurement of Unmanned Combat Aerial Vehicles (UCAVs) and Loitering Missiles.
+The Artillery must bid for rotor UAVs which would be extremely useful with minimal manpower.
 To enhance our surveillance of Depth Areas we would need Aerostats which would help us in acquiring targets.
 Our surveillance equipment needs to be beefed up with additional equipment as also there is a dire need for Satellites to provide surveillance and target acquisition.
 The Artillery Combat Command and Control System (ACCCS) will be combining these elements to provide Synergise Firepower.
 The system needs to be updated and introduced in all formations.

 It is time now to think about the future.
 The ongoing cases would possibly fructify in the next decade.
 What is our wish list?
 These are as follows:-